aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 # docker compose run sycamore_crawler_http http://www.aryn.ai
 ```

-This will crawl and download the data from the specified website(s).
+This will crawl and download the data from the specified website.

 2. Sycamore will automatically start processing the new data and loading it into Sycamore's default index (which is also used in the previous example).
 The processing job is complete and the data is loaded into the index once you see log messages similar to: